hbsnow/metalsmith-json-metadata/test/fixtures/multi/src/index.md

 ---
-title: index
-jsonMetadata: ['one.json', 'two.json', 'three.json']
+jsonMetadata:
+  - one.json
+  - two.json
+  - three.json
 ---

 one